danielabar/meblog/src/markdown/learning-from-screencasts.md

 ## Conclusion

 This post has covered a number of active learning techniques to get the most out of video screencast courses, and why that's more beneficial than passive learning.
+It's also covered some advice to make learning a habit.
 If you only get one thing out of this, it's to write down what you're learning.
 Writing helps you remember what you've learned, provides a medium for faster recall than video, and is a useful reference even if you no longer have access to the course videos.